Nanami18/Nanami18.github.io/blogs/ladder_residual/together_blog.md

 | 64         | 1940.99              | 2241.84         | 1.155   |

 While Ladder-resiudal is able to provide consistent speedup, we see the speedup diminishes as we increase the batch size, indicating less share of communication in the overall latency.
 The TPS scaling also becomes sublinear as batch size increases, indicating a saturation of compute.

-**TODO: why we see the trend that as compute increases, the benefit of ladder diminishes?
-Is it because of the compute slowdown?
-Feels like in low-compute case for example decode stage, the computation should share more portion of the latency as it's an underutilization of the resource, unless the same thing also happens for communication (bandwidth is high enough and only latency matters...?)**

 ### Ladder-resiudal can keep up with standard Transofrmer